Why People Move to Panama

 Even though Panama is a small country, it is packed with a lot of diversity.
 Drive an hour in any direction and completely change your environment.
 Panama City is a very cosmopolitan city where you can find anything you want.
 There are first-class restaurants, fancy malls, opera, ballet, a subway, and some of the best hospitals in Latin America.

 Beach lovers can enjoy 1547 miles of coastline from two oceans.
 The Pacific Ocean is to the south, and the Atlantic and the Caribbean Seas are to the north.
 There are many islands off both coasts.
-Snorkeling, scuba diving, and deep-sea fishing are favorites of sun lovers.
+Snorkeling, scuba diving, and deep-sea fishing are sun lovers’ favorite activities.
 Those who prefer cooler weather will enjoy Spring-like weather year-round in mountain towns like Boquete, Volcan, and El Valle.
 It’s not just the weather, the scenery is just spectacular.

 Another huge benefit for retirees in Panama is the world’s best retiree program, the Pensionado Visa.
 With this visa, you must prove a lifetime income of $1000 for singles or $1250 for couples.
-Then you qualify for discounts like 20% discount when eating out, 10% off prescription drugs, 20% off at the doctor’s, 25% discount on airfare to anywhere in the world, and many other discounts.
+After you get your permanent visa, you qualify for discounts like 20% off when eating out, 10% off prescription drugs, 20% off at the doctor’s, 25% off airfare to anywhere in the world, and many other discounts.

 The Panama Relocation Tours demographic is changing.

-That’s a really good reason to move to Panama!
-And it is why many younger adults are moving to Panama to work.
+That’s a really good reason to move to Panama, and it is why many younger adults are moving there to work.
 You can get a raise by just moving to Panama!

 Let’s face it: a Social Security or a pension payment will not go very far in North America.
 But you can easily live on your pension payment or Social Security in Panama.